vub-hpc/cesm-config/README.md

 * Using `--machine hydra` is optional as long the user is in a compute node or a login node in Hydra.
 CESM uses `NODENAME_REGEX` in `config_machines.xml` to identify the host machine.
 * The only module needed is `CESM-deps`.
 It has to be loaded at all times, from cloning of the sources to case submission.
-* There is a single configuration for the compiler that is agnostic of the CPU architecture.
+* There is a single configuration for the compiler that is tailored to nodes with Skylake CPUs, including the login nodes.
 * CESM is not capable of detecting and automatically adding the required libraries to its build process.
 The current specification of `SLIBS` contains just what we found so far to be required.
 * By design, CESM sets a specific queue with `-q queue_name`, otherwise it fails to even create the case.
 In Hydra we have the queue `submission` for this purpose.
 * Limit maximum number of nodes to 10 to ensure that the scale of CESM jobs stay within reasonable limits for Hydra.